L.M. Reid is an Irish writer who has published many articles in magazines and online.

 Google Mars gives us the opportunity to see these images that were recorded from spaceships such as the Spacecraft MRO which orbited Mars and other spacecraft that landed on Mars.
 These were the two Exploration Rovers called 'Spirit' and 'Opportunity'.
-These two machines continue to drive around the surfice of the planet Mars collecting data, images and photos.
+These two machines continue to drive around the surface of the planet Mars collecting data, images and photos.

 How to Use Google Sky

-If you are interested in viewing the stars, planets, galaxies and all things in our Universe then go to Google Sky.
+If you are interested in viewing the stars, planets, galaxies and all things in our universe then go to Google Sky.
 This is all free if you have access to the internet on your laptop computer.
 So why not have a look for yourself and see if you find the images, photos and information available as awesome as I do.

-There is an opportunity to use the awesome photos and Google images on your own Blogs and Websites.
+There is an opportunity to use the awesome photos and Google images on your own blogs and websites.
 Google.com owns the copyright of all images.

-But the company has given permission for users of their Sky, Mars, Moon and Earth Applications to add images to their blogs and websites as long as the user gives proper credit.
+But the company has given permission for users of their Sky, Mars, Moon and Earth applications to add images to their blogs and websites as long as the user gives proper credit.
 This is a fair and excellent exchange.

 Adding a Link

 If you wish to add a link to anything you have found while searching and viewing Google Sky then this is made very easy for you.
 You can share your experience with readers of your blogs and websites.
-There is a ‘Link to this page’ where you just have to click and you automatically get the html.
+There is a ‘Link to this page’ where you just have to click and you automatically get the HTML.

 L M Reid (author) from Ireland on January 22, 2015: